Tag: blog

 • Aphantasia, Dyslexia, and ADHD: How I Made a Career in a Visual Industry Without a Functioning Mind’s Eye

-There I was, alone in the car, somewhere on 78, Ubering one of my kids to a travel baseball tournament in New Jersey.
+There I was on 87, Ubering one of my kids to a travel baseball tournament in New Jersey — kid in the back with headphones on, or asleep, which amounts to the same thing.
 Half-listening to NPR because it’s either that or the silence where my own thoughts live.
-And a Radiolab episode came on and I had a moment.
-Not a pull-over moment.
-But close.…
+And a Radiolab episode came on…

 • My Clothing Philosophy (Who Even Has One Of Those?)